Metron-Project/metroninfo/README.md

 ## What is it?

-`MetronInfo.xml` is an attempt to create a new schema for digital comic books that fixes some of the problems with `ComicInfo.xml`.
+`MetronInfo.xml` is an attempt to create a new schema for digital comic books that fixes some of the deficiencies that exist with the `ComicInfo.xml` schema.

 ## Rationale